MAD: Manifold Attracted Diffusion: Numerical Experiments

 We visualize the evolution according to the extended score in $\R^2$ for relatively simple distributions, where the (extended) score can be computed explicitly (see Appendix~\ref{sec:product}).
-Figure~\ref{fig:1Dtraj} displays the inference trajectories for a degenerate Gaussian mixture, which behaves like a Dirac delta at $0$ in the $x_2$-direction and a Gaussian in the $x_1$-direction as the means are chosen such that the different mixture components affect each other very little.
-We can see that for the Gaussians with variances $0.2$ and $0.5$ respectively, using the extended score causes all trajectories to end up at the respective means, i.e.\@ it behaves as if we had Dirac deltas (in the $x_1$-direction) at these locations.
+Figure~\ref{fig:1Dtraj} displays the inference trajectories for a degenerate Gaussian mixture, which is supported on an $1$-dimensional affine subspace, i.e.\@ it behaves like a Dirac in the off-manifold direction.
+The means are chosen such that the different mixture components affect each other very little.
+We can see that for the Gaussians with low variance using the extended score causes all trajectories to end up at the respective means, i.e.\@ it behaves as if we had Dirac deltas (in the on-manifold direction) at these locations.
 For the higher variance Gaussians the extended score trajectories still end up closer to the mean than they would for standard score, but this variance reduction effect decreases significantly as the variance of the Gaussians increases.
 All together, we essentially have a soft thresholding effect, where variances below a certain value are shrunk to $0$, while large enough variances are left almost unchanged.

 In Figure~\ref{fig:2DGaussians_a} we consider a mixture of Gaussians with covariance matrices $\Sigma_i=R_i\mathrm{diag}(1.7,0.2)$, where the $R_i$, $i\in\{1,\dots,21\}$, are randomly chosen rotation matrices, i.e.\@ around each mean of the mixture we have large variance in one direction and small variance in the direction orthogonal to the first one.
 Locally this can be viewed as a $1.5$-variance Gaussian along some $1$-dimensional affine linear subspace to which Gaussian noise with covariance matrix $0.2\mathbb{I}$ is added, resulting in a $1.7$ variance in one direction and a $0.2$ variance in the other.
 The denoising effect is clear: the extended score inference moves the points onto the affine linear subspace corresponding to the first principal direction of each Gaussian, while leaving the spread along the affine linear subspace almost unchanged.
 In Figure~\ref{fig:2DGaussians_b} we demonstrate that this effect is not limited to affine linear manifolds, by considering a mixture of radial Gaussians of the form { $p(x) = C\sum_{i=1}^5 \mathrm{exp}(-\tfrac{(\|x-\mu_i\|-r)^2}{2v})$} with variance $v=2.5$, radius $r=10$, randomly chosen means $\mu_i$, and $C$ a normalizing constant.